-If bullying is proved and it is clear that this is a recurring problem and that the bully has not heeded previous warnings the Head Master and the Deputy Head: Head of Pre-Prep or Deputy Head: Head of Prep will take appropriate measures, as outlined below.
+If bullying is proved and it is clear that this is a recurring problem and that the bully has not heeded previous warnings the Head Master and the Head of Pre-Prep or Head of Prep will take appropriate measures, as outlined below.

-e.
 Bullying and safeguarding

 When there is 'reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm', a bullying incident should be addressed as a safeguarding concern under the Children Act 1989.
-Where they believe this could be the case, the School staff should discuss with the Designated Safeguarding Lead (Tim Butcher, Deputy Head: Head of Prep) or the Lead Deputy DSL (Lizzie Sanderson, Deputy Head: Head of Pre-Prep) as appropriate, who will consider those concerns and whether a referral to the appropriate LSCP is required.
+Where they believe this could be the case, the School staff should discuss with the Designated Safeguarding Lead (Lizzie Sanderson, Head of Pre-Prep) or Deputy Designated Safeguarding Lead (Clare Florida-James, Head of Pre-Prep) as appropriate, who will consider those concerns and whether a referral to the appropriate LSCP is required.